RedPitaya/Documentation/appsFeatures/applications/streaming/appXCStreaming.rst

 .. figure:: img/run_app.png
     :width: 80%

-2. Click the "Clients" button to get the client app for Linux or Windows and download it to your client computer.
+2. Click the "Clients" button to get the client app for Linux or Windows and download it to your client's computer.

 .. figure:: img/download_client.png
     :width: 80%